ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xII.md

 > In many languages, it's normal to have huge blocks of code inside of a try block, even though the expected errors might only occur in one or two places. **The else block lets us restrict this try block to only those lines of code that might actually generate an error**.
 The else block will only run, if no errors were encountered.
 So we can trust that everything inside the try block happened successfully before running the things inside that else block.

 #### Example: File Input
 This code below opens a file and then prints every line of text that was found inside that file.
 And then at the end, it closes the file again.
 Here, we're trying to catch an IOError, an input/output error, inside this try block.
-It only happends when the code tries to read from a file that does not exist (eg., in function `open()`).
+It only happens when the code tries to read from a file that does not exist (eg., in function `open()`).
 ```python
 try:
     input_file = open("InputFile.txt", mode = "r")